UWA Health and Medical Services is a fully equipped and accredited service supporting the UWA community with high-quality safe and confidential care.

 Costs of immunisations and other medications are paid at the time of consultation.
 On the day payments can be made by cash, cheque, credit card or EFTPOS.

-When the University Medical Centre is closed, a number of after-hours services provide home visits on weekdays from 6pm to 8am and all day on weekends and public holidays.
+When UWA Health and Medical Services is closed, a number of after-hours services provide home visits on weekdays from 6pm to 8am and all day on weekends and public holidays.